-Over the period 2000-2016 the share of coal in the primary energy balance was fluctuating about 2.1% with the lowest value of 0.8% in 2001 and the highest value of 3.26% in 2013.
-With reference to data of 2016, the share of coal was 2.4%.
+Over the period 2000-2017 the share of coal in the primary energy balance was fluctuating about 2.1% with the lowest value of 0.8% in 2001 and the highest value of 3.26% in 2013.
+With reference to data of 2017, the share of coal was 2.4%.

-Comparison of the primary energy consumption structure in 1990 and in 2016 is presented in Figure 3-3.
+Comparison of the primary energy consumption structure in 1990 and in 2017 is presented in Figure 3-3.

 Figure 3-3.
-Structure of primary energy consumption in Lithuania (Statistics Lithuania)
+Structure of primary energy consumption in Lithuania (Statistics Lithuania, https://osp.stat.gov.lt/)

 Indigenous energy resources in Lithuania are rather scarce.
 Certain contribution into balance of indigenous resources is originated from local oil, peat and energy of chemical processes.
-Contribution of renewable energy sources into the country's primary energy balance during the period 1990-2016 was increasing (Statistics Lithuania, Energy balances).
-During the period 1990-2016 primary energy supply from renewable sources increased by 4.6 times with an average annual growth of 6.0%.
+Contribution of renewable energy sources into the country's primary energy balance during the period 1990-2017 was increasing (Statistics Lithuania, Energy balances).
+During the period 1990-2017 primary energy supply from renewable sources increased by 4.9 times with an average annual growth of 6.0%.